 Eight mayors in two years – it’s such a tragicomedy that will haunt Johannesburg’s residents for years to come.

 The Democratic Alliance (DA), South Africa’s main opposition party, says that before becoming mayor, Gwamanda ran a Ponzi scheme, allegedly defrauding members of the public in an elaborate funeral insurance scam.
-At
+At least one suspected victim has already reported the mayor to the police, but Gwamanda denies the crimes.

 There's more to this story